johnbender/wield/README.md

 # Wield

-A tiny object wrapper around the DOM, targetted at replacing the core of the manipulations found inside jQuery, and providing a collection API on top of it.
+A tiny object wrapper around the DOM, targeted at replacing the core of the manipulations found inside jQuery, and providing a collection API on top of it.
+The hope is that the core DOM manipulations could become popular enough to be incorporated as an abstracted set of DOM manipulations inside jQuery.

 ## Project Goals